When Is the Next Fed Meeting?

 "When is the next Fed meeting?" is a question that hasn't weighed this heavily on anxious investors' minds in probably four decades.

 Which is fair enough, really.
-The worst bout of inflation to hit the U.S. economy in 40 years peaked more than two years ago, and yet the Federal Reserve has only just begun its easing campaign.
+The worst bout of inflation to hit the U.S. economy in 40 years peaked two-and-a-half years ago, and yet the Federal Reserve has only just begun its easing campaign.

 Subscribe to Kiplinger’s Personal Finance